-Although the stretch of water that separates La Gomera from Tenerife spans less than 30km, its forests and terraced hillsides are a world away from its boisterous neighbour.
+Although the stretch of water that separates La Gomera from Tenerife spans less than 30km, its cloud forests and terraced hillsides are a world away from its boisterous neighbour.
 The island’s tiny airport receives just 32,000 passengers per year, with the majority of visitors arriving by ferry.
+If you are looking for lively nightlife, there isn’t any – most visitors are either here for the hiking or a low key seaside escape.

 The island is home to the Garajonay National Park – a mist shrouded relic of ancient laurasilva cloud forest.
 This type of forest was widespread in the Mediterranean millions of years ago, with just small isolated fragments left today.
 A walk through the ferns and verdant moss-encrusted laurel trees is a must for any visitor to the island.